 6.4.1 High level principles

 This solution addresses KI#1 by defining triggering mechanisms, NF selection and UP building procedures for UE data collection.
 The data collection process can be initiated by either a trusted AF or an untrusted AF.
+On the other side, this solution also contain some URSP generation and UE policy distribution procedures.

 6.4.2 Description